Menopause and thinning hair

 Very likely, although this is a problem for about 10% of people even before menopause.

 As you get older, thinning becomes more common.
-By the time you reach 70 years of age, 56% reporting being affected.
+By the time you reach 70 years of age, 56% report being affected.

 Read more about the stages of menopause.